samerkour/AspnetCoreAngularUI/README.md

-# DotNet Core 6.0 Backend, MS SqlServer and Agular 13.x Frontend Demo project
+# DotNet Core 6.0 Backend, MS SqlServer and Agular 13.x Frontend Demo Project

 This is a open-source project written in .NET Core 6.0, MS SqlServer and Angular 13.x